abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 <a id="non-technical-readers"></a>

 ### Non-Technical Readers
-In each section of the lab, you will find a summary of **outcomes and results** that demonstrate the impact of the work done in that phase.
+In each section of the project, you will find a summary of **outcomes and results** that demonstrate the impact of the work done in that phase.
 You don’t need to follow the technical steps — instead, focus on:
 - The **before vs. after** state of the environment
 - The **problems addressed** in each phase
 - The **improvements in security posture**